 Learn more about what you can do with Policy Controller in the Policy Controller documentation.

-Manage application security
+Manage fleet security

 - Monitor application security

 - Binary Authorization